Useful Information

 Large Luggage in Fukushima: Where to Find Coin Lockers at Every Train Station

 Travelling with large luggage during your trip?
-In this article you'll find all the information about the best places to stash your personal belongings somewhere safe and reliable.
+In this article you'll find all the information about the best places to stash your personal belongings somewhere safe and reliable, including coin lockers and luggage care services.

 Use your browser search function (Ctrl + F) to find specific stations or popular sightseeing spots (for example, ‘Aizu-Wakamatsu Station’ or ‘Ouchi-juku’.)